plone/plone.api/docs/contribute.md

 ### System libraries

-You need to install system libraries, as described in {ref}`plone:plone-prerequisites-label`, with the exception of GNU make.
+You need to install system libraries, as described in {ref}`plone:plone-prerequisites-label`.

 ## Create development environment